-The goal of the scenario graph reduction procedure is to transform the scenario graph into the graph having exactly one node.
-Transformation of the input scenario graph consists of determination of sub graph - called here a pattern - and defining a result of reduction for the considered pattern.
-Moreover, all versions of atomic services present within this pattern should be aggregated into new resulting vertex in such way that latter distinguishing the original versions in possible.
-The most important part of pattern reduction is to find an aggregation function that aggregates the values of the nonfunctional parameters into the new ones in the newly created vertex.
-The whole procedure of pattern reduction has been described in the section below.
+The goal of scenario graph reduction procedure is to transform the scenario graph into connected graph where all vertices have input and output degree no higher than one.
+Transformation of input graph scenario consists of determination of sub graph - called a pattern - and defining a result of reduction for this defined pattern.
+Moreover all versions of atomic services present within this pattern should be aggregated in the new resulting vertex in such way that latter distinguishing of the original versions in possible.
+The most important part of pattern reduction is to find an aggregating function that aggregates values of nonfunctional parameters into new ones in newly created vertex of the reduction process.
+The whole procedure of pattern reduction has been described below.

 4.1.
-PATTERN REDUCTION PROCEDURE
+REDUCTION PROCEDURE

-In order to reduce the scenario graph into the desired form, the set of patterns with aggregation function has to be defined.
-In the figure 3 there has been presented two scenario subgraph patterns (subfigures a and c) with corresponding resulting vertex (subfigures b and d respectively) obtained using aggregation function.
-The original versions of the atomic services are being merged into the new ones in the newly created vertex.
-The aggregation functions used in the examples depicted in the figure 3 - considering execution time as the nonfunctional parameter - are sum and sum-max - respectively for serial reduction (subfigures a,b) and split reduction (subfigures c,d).
-Therefore the resulting versions of k-th atomic service obtained in process of serial reduction have the following values of execution time: $d(k_1) = d(i-1,1) + d(i,1)$ , $d(k_2) = d(i-1,1) + d(i,2)$ , $d(k_3) = d(i-1,2) + d(i,1)$ , $d(k_4) = d(i-1,2) + d(i,2)$ , where d(i,1) denotes the execution time of first version of i-th atomic service.
-Respectively the execution times for split reduction procedure can be calculated by following the following pattern: $d(k_1) = d(i-1,1) + \max\{d(i,1), \dots, d(i+n,1)\}$ , $d(k_2) = d(i-1,2) + \max\{d(i,2), \dots, d(i+n,2)\}$ , and for the last m-th version of the newly created service: $d(k_m) = d(i-1,2) + \max\{d(i,2), \dots, d(i+n,2)\}$ .
-The number of versions in the newly created service can be calculated using the equation 1 where $size(as_j)$ denotes the number of versions of j-th atomic service and J denotes the number of atomic services present in the pattern.
+In order to reduce the scenario graph into form that stated optimization problems can be solved, the set of patterns with aggregation function has to be defined.
+On the figure 3 there has been presented two scenario subgraph patterns (subfigures a and c) with corresponding resulting vertex (subfigures b and d respectively) obtained using aggregation function.
+The original versions of the atomic services are being merged into new ones in the newly created vertex.
+The aggregation functions for the examples given on the figure 3 - considering execution time as a nonfunctional parameter - are sum and sum-max - respectively for serial reduction (subfigures a,b) and split reduction (subfigures c,d).
+Therefore the resulting versions of k-th atomic service obtained in process of serial reduction has the following values of execution time: $d(k_1) = d(i-1,1) + d(i,1)$; $d(k_2) = d(i-1,1) + d(i,2);$ $d(k_3) = d(i-1,2) + d(i,1);$ $d(k_4) = d(i-1,2) + d(i,2);$ where d(i,1) denotes execution time of first version of i-th atomic service.
+Respectively the execution times for split following reduction procedure can by calculated by the following $d(k_1) = d(i-1,1) + \max\{d(i,1),...,d(i+n,1)\}, d(k_2) = d(i-1,1) + \max\{d(i,1),...,d(i+n,2)\},$ and for the last m-th version of newly created service: $d(k_m) = d(i-1,2) + \max\{d(i,2),...,d(i+n,2)\}$.
+The number of versions in the newly created service can be calculated using the equation 1 where $size(as_j)$ denotes number of versions of j-th atomic service and J denotes count of atomic services in the pattern.